rebelsky/sams-assorted-musings-reflections/mailing-lists.md

   by type and the number of articles written about him, as well as data about distribution of recent sales.

-And then there are two related to Grinnell
+And then there are at least three related to Grinnell

+* Campus Memo
 * Grinnell Parents
 * Grinnell Family

+Finally, there's one I don't know how to classify.

+* Proofpoint End User Digest.
+Daily.
+Proofpoint likes to tell me what it considers borderline spam.
+About 25% is mail that I want to receive.

 Wow, that is a lot!